FluentLenium/FluentLenium/docs/README.md

-# FluentLenium docs site
+# FluentLenium Site

-This directory contains the code for the FluentLenium docs site, [http://fluentlenium.org/](http://fluentlenium.org/).
+This directory contains the code for the FluentLenium Site, [http://fluentlenium.org/](http://fluentlenium.org/).

 ## Running locally